Flood Mitigation Efforts

 Projecting Extreme Precipitation in the Delaware River Basin

-In March 2024, the DRBC released a new, interactive tool that allows users to obtain estimates of future changes in intensity, duration and frequency (IDF curves) of extreme rainfall in the Delaware River Basin, thereby informing stormwater management and infrastructure design and increasing climate resilience.
+In March 2024, the DRBC released a new, interactive tool that allows users to obtain estimates of future changes in intensity, duration and frequency (IDF) curves throughout the Delaware River Basin.
+The curves represent how climate change could impact future rainfall patterns.
+They are based on regional climate models and can be plotted against historical data (Atlas 14) to compare outcomes, helping inform stormwater management and infrastructure design to increase climate resilience.

 Interstate Flood Mitigation Task Force